Deep xVA solver -- A neural network based counterparty credit risk management framework: Numerical results

-\subsection{Realistic simulation of the collateral account}

 A useful feature of our proposed approach consists in the possibility of performing realistic simulations of the collateral account without resorting to simplifying assumptions.

+\subsubsection{Realistic simulation of the collateral account}

 We can in fact compute the overall outstanding exposure between the bank and the counterparty by the following steps.
 Algorithm 1 allows us to simulate paths for all processes $\widehat{V}^m$, $m=1,\ldots,M$.
 Such paths can then be aggregated so as to produce a simulation of the portfolio process $\widehat{V}=\sum_{m=1}^{M} \widehat{V}^{m}$, that corresponds to the \textit{pre-collateral exposure}.
 After this, we compute the value of the collateral balance $C$ corresponding to the simulated paths of $\widehat{V}$, which in turn allows us to compute the \textit{post-collateral exposure} process $\widehat{V}-C$ that enters the xVA formulas.

 For illustration, we consider $M=1$ and the equity forward from the first example.
 We introduce a simple example of a collateral agreement where collateral is exchanged between the counterparties at every point in time (a margin call frequency that does not coincide with the simulation time discretization can of course be treated as well).
 Collateral is exchanged only in case the pre-collateral exposure is above (below) a receiving (posting) threshold which are both set equal to $5$, i.e.